kwilteam/kwil-db/extensions/README.md

 ## Interfaces and Drivers

-Extensions can made by implementing a driver for one of many interfaces.
+Extensions can be made by implementing a driver for one of many interfaces.
 These implementations should be registered using Go's `init()` function, which will register the driver when the package is loaded.
 This is conceptually similar to Go's `database/sql` package, where users can implement custom `database/sql/driver/Driver` implementations.

 ## Build Tags